okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/facebook/appatidp.md

-1. Go to `https://developers.facebook.com` and register for a developer account if you haven't already done so.
+1. Go to [Facebook for Developers](https://developers.facebook.com) and register for a developer account if you haven't already done so.

 2. Access the [Facebook App Dashboard](https://developers.facebook.com/apps).